brightzheng100/mcm-app-deploy-patterns/README.md

 #### Goal

-The goal of demo is to use a S3 Bucket as the Channel and deploy Nginx to the Managed Cluster(s).
+The goal of demo is to use a S3 Bucket as the Channel and deploy `Nginx` app to the Managed Cluster(s).

 > Note: This demo uses [IBM Cloud Object Storage](https://www.ibm.com/sg-en/cloud/object-storage) service but any s3-compliant services should work.